mcgen-ct/tutorials/README.md

 These are the tutorials for the Monte Carlo general education network (MCgen).
 The primary repository for these tutorials is [gitlab.cern.ch/mcgen-ct/tutorials](https://gitlab.com/mcgen-ct/tutorials), which is mirrored at [github.com/mcgen-ct/tutorials](https://github.com/mcgen-ct/tutorials) so they can be directly accessed via Google's Colab.
 This project is supported by NSF grant OAC-2417682.

-This branch of `mcgen-ct/tutorials` is a snapshot of the tutorials being used during the [2026 CFNS summer school](https://indico.cfnssbu.physics.sunysb.edu/event/604/) which is running from 2026/06/01 - 2026/06/12.
+This branch of `mcgen-ct/tutorials` is a snapshot of the tutorials being used during the [2026 CFNS summer school](https://indico.cfnssbu.physics.sunysb.edu/event/604/) which ran from 2026/06/01 - 2026/06/12.

 ## Lecturers